v8yuricoelho/webhooks_app/README.md

 		$ ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'

 	Copy the output and fill out "Secret" box at GitHub.
+Click "Let me select individual events" and then "Issues".
+Make sure you select "Active" to to receive issue events for triggered webhooks.

-Next, set up an environment variable on your server that stores this token.
+	Next, set up an environment variable on your server that stores the token.
 Typically, this is as simple as running:

 		$ export SECRET_TOKEN=your_token